benfrick/docs-portfolio/doc/commerce/mobile/post-purchase/use-order.md

 ```

 ### Parsing the Response
-The response contains one or more objects representing a pickup detail offering, including address, gps coordinates, and hours of operation.
+The response contains one or more objects representing a pickup detail offering, including address, GPS coordinates, and hours of operation.
 See [Fulfillment Offerings](/doc/commerce/checkout/use-fulfillment-offerings.html) for more detailed information on pickup details.

 ## Step 1: List a Guest's Order Details